andrezeitz/muscle-gym-milestone-1/README.md

 ![Skärmavbild 2021-06-30 kl  10 41 12](https://user-images.githubusercontent.com/85236391/123930458-0fe33a80-d990-11eb-8408-7de317ccb90e.png)

-2. As a user, I want to be able to know how much the membership cost is.
+2. As a user, I want to be able to know how much the membership costs and types.
 * Result: TEST PASSED
    * The cost of each membership is very clear and visual on the "Classes and Membership" side.